 - Food service: if the event involves serving food, a permit from Interior Health may be required

-- Access to power: if the event is in a park and requires power, a permit from the BC Safety Authority will be necessary
+- Access to power: if the event is in a park and requires power, please discuss the options with a Community Development Coordinator

 - Waste Removal: event organizers are responsible for removing and disposing any resulting garbage and/or recyclables